Zedd2000/MageGame/README.md

 # A text-based turn-based battle game
 ## In early development.
-As of now, the character creation is nearing rough completion.
-Additional features and polish are planned
+As of now, the character creator is finished, but not fully functional.
+There is not save/load functionality yet, but it is planned.